sole/aafm/README.md

 For more information on ADB and a list of its features, read over here: http://developer.android.com/guide/developing/tools/adb.html

+Also, I haven't tried it myself, but it seems that it's possible to download and build a reduced subset of the Android SDK only, including ADB and a few more tools.
+This doesn't require Java installed in the system.
+This page describes how: http://lackingrhoticity.blogspot.com/2010/02/how-to-build-adb-android-debugger.html

 ### Close terminal and open it again ###

 So the changes to the PATH get current.